 Both approaches result in a boring experience for the person being interviewed and a boring read for the audience.
 It’s why (among other reasons), even though someone asking to interview you is a great honor, many people who are often interviewed come to dread it.

-Research the fuck out of your guest
+Research the hell out of your guest

 With almost every interview I’ve done, I’m asked a question I could easily answer by linking to another interview or article I wrote.
 I can see why this happens – people know you have an opinion on that subject so they want you to speak about it on their platform, whether or not you’ve already said it before.
 But even if you do want to discuss a topic someone often speaks about, try to find a fresh angle.
 Your guest and audience will thank you for it.

 Think about the answers you want to receive

 When preparing your questions, think about what you want your reader to say.
 This doesn’t mean you should write leading questions that back them into a corner.
 It means you should set your guest up to give you the best, most sparkling answer possible.
 Here are the questions to strike from your list immediately:

 Question to avoid: “What’s your story?
 How did get where you are today?”

 Why: Do you really want a paragraphs-long autobiography from your guest?
 Does your guest want to spend the time summing up their whole life’s journey for this interview?
 Does your audience want to read it?
 No. Asking for someone’s life story is like asking them to recount their “crazy” dream from last night.
 You’ll be bored and regret it immediately.
 Besides, the goal of your interview is to reveal their story.
 Not for them to tell their same-old version of it.

 Question to avoid: “If you had to do/be/choose/go [insert whatever here], which/who/where would it be?”